Math Resources and Ideas for Upper Elementary Teachers

 boom card data

-boom cards data
+boom cards boom learning data

-Not only can you assign Boom Cards as a math center, but you can also use them for whole group lessons.
-For instance, I will often use a few cards for a quick spiral review or include them in my lesson.
-One feature in particular I love is the ability to assign a certain number of cards to students.
+One feature in particular I love is the ability to hide cards within a deck without deleting them.
 Many of my decks have 20 cards, but depending on the skill, 20 questions could take a really long time to complete.
-Therefore, I may assign only 7-10 cards for the math center (you can hide certain cards so they don’t show up) and use the other cards in my whole group lesson.
+Therefore, I may assign only 7-10 cards for the math center and use the other cards in my whole group lesson.

-Boom Cards also come in handy when preparing for state testing.
-Instead of searching endlessly for review materials, you can simply reassign previous decks to students.
 For a quick spiral review of several skills, consider assigning 3-5 cards of multiple decks instead of 1 deck at a time.
 It’s amazing how Boom Cards can actually teach and reinforce skills as students work through them.
-They are called Boom LEARNING Cards for a reason!
+It is called Boom LEARNING for a reason!

 You can also use Boom Cards for your own test prep.
 I’ve created Chapter Review decks for all 13 chapters of the 4th Grade Go Math curriculum.
 I assign these 2 days before a test.
 With instant data collection, I’m able to plan my small group instruction effectively the day before a test.